daiasjose08/DevOpsLab/Lab03Testing/README.md

 6. Select Use a verification code

-7. In your authenicator app, select the profile for your app you created earlier(you will have a popup for the normal route, but ignore that) and enter the code that is displayed, then choose Verify
+7. In your authenticator app, select the profile for your app you created earlier(you will have a popup for the normal route, but ignore that) and enter the code that is displayed, then choose Verify

 8. Select Yes on the 'Stay Signed in?'
 Page